Timmins Christmas Bird Count

 HOW TO PARTICIPATE

-COUNT DAY IS SATURDAY, DECEMBER 23, 2023.
 Sign up for the Field Count or Feeder Count by contacting timminsbirds@gmail.com (it is not mandatory, but knowing how many participants will be joining us will help us distribute the routes)

 • FIELD COUNT PARTICIPANTS

-How it works: Field participants will be assigned a route or a specific area inside the 24 km diameter circle around Timmins where they will list the birds they encounter and note the time spent counting and the distance covered.
-They may also join a small group.
 The Field Count can be done by walking a local trail, snowshoeing in the forest, cross-country skiing, travelling short distances by vehicle or snowmobile and stopping every 100-200 meters approx. to actively listen and look for birds.
-Field counters can also go out and do nocturnal owl search.
+Field counters can also go out and do nocturnal owl search within the 24hr period, before or after daylight.

 Meeting time/Location: